Registered area teams can enter contractor payments for locally commissioned services using the local payments application (LPA).

 Responsibilities: submitting information

-All users must be authorised by NHS Prescription Services.
-Users are either Area Teams or agencies acting on behalf of Area Teams.
-Users are issued with a secure user id and password.
-It’s the responsibility of the authorised user to ensure that the integrity of their password is maintained at all times.
+- issued with a secure user id and password - it’s the responsibility of the authorised user to make sure that the integrity of their password is maintained at all times

 Access to data